 Method - creating a training and testing filter

-- Go to the Anything icon menu, and select Filtering > Model Checking > Filters for Train-Test Split.
+- Go to Anything in the toolbar, and select Filter > Model Checking > Filters for Train-Test Split.

 - When prompted input the percentage of the data sources that should be used as the training set.
 By default, this is set to 70%.
 Select OK.